Responsibility for health and safety

 Risk Assessment: The Competent Person is responsible for reviewing and updating this Fire Safety Risk Assessment on a yearly basis as part of the annual general risk assessment process.

 Dangerous & Flammable Substances: The practice keeps compressed oxygen for medical emergency purposes.
 This is stored inside a cupboard.
 All staff are instructed in its proper safe use.
-The cylinders are checked by a team member every day to ensure they are safely stowed and not damaged or leaking (and subject to a monthly double-check by the Practice Director).
+The cylinders are checked by a team member every day to ensure they are safely stowed and not damaged or leaking (and subject to a monthly double-check).
 They are also serviced or replaced by a trained engineer on an annual basis.
 We also keep a small “domestic-size” propane cylinder (the size of an aerosol can) to fuel the Bunsen burner/heat gun used for heating wax in the surgeries.
 This is also stored inside a cupboard.
 These substances are essential for the proper and safe operation of the practice so cannot be taken out of use.
 Team members are instructed to ensure that fire fighters are informed of the presence of these hazards in the event that they attend the premises.
 Bins are emptied every day to avoid a build-up of flammable material inside the building.

 Smoking: Smoking is prohibited in the building and everywhere else on our site.